 Bengals and Savannahs too large popularity

 Bengals and Savannahs are hybrid breeds: they come from a cross between a domestic cat and a wild cat, an Asian leopard for Bengal and a Serval for the Savannah.
-The result of this cross is called F1, first generation, and this cat has 50% wild blood.
-Subsequently, we can cross this feline F1 again with a domestic cat to get a F2, and so on until the fifth or sixth generation.
+The result of this cross is called F1, first-generation, and this cat has 50% wild blood.
+Subsequently, we can cross this feline F1 again with a domestic cat to get an F2, and so on until the fifth or sixth generation.

 In fact, because there are so many restrictions regarding hybrid breeding, it is likely that you will end up with an F5 or later.

 Bengals and Savannahs are not bad cats.
 However, if you want to adopt one of these two cats, you must be equipped with solid behavioral notions and you must have plenty of time to deal with them.
 It is only in these conditions that you can fully enjoy the majestic character of this gorgeous creature!

 There are many similarities between Bengals and Savannahs, both cats are highly intelligent and active and playful, and have a high-energy.
 Unusual to other breeds, both Savannahs and Bengals love water and playing in it.
 They are also easily leash-trained.